Plan Your Visit

 Experiences are constantly rotating and evolving as they highlight immersive and innovative technologies.

-Intro to VR – New to the VR scene?
-Try out our Intro to VR Cart.
-Every day we will offer a rotating set of experiences that demonstrate the diverse, captivating and often times magical possibilities of virtual reality as an immersive technology – all in bite sized chunks.
-No ticket required, sign up directly at the cart in Lower Building 4.
-This is a free experience.
+New to the VR scene?
+Try out Intro to VR.
+Every day we will offer a rotating set of experiences that demonstrate the diverse, captivating and often times magical possibilities of VR as an immersive technology–all in bite sized chunks.
+Intro to VR is included with admission and no ticket is required.
+Please sign up for experiences in Lower Building 4.
 Ages 6 and up required.

 Here is a sample of the types of questions raised and activities to take part in throughout the Science Center: